AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

            Interior, including periodic boundary

        ext_dir
-           “External Dirichlet”.
-It is the user’s responsibility to write a routine to fill ghost cells (more details below).
+           "External Dirichlet".
+It is the user's responsibility to write a routine to fill ghost cells (more details below).

        foextrap
-           “First Order Extrapolation”
+           "First Order Extrapolation"
            First order extrapolation from last cell in interior.

        reflect_even